 Saving of Certain Laws

-31A Saving of Laws providing for acquisition of estates, etc.
+31A Saving of Laws providing for the acquisition of estates, etc.

 31B Validation of certain Acts and Regulations.